 The SoftEther project was developed as part of a thesis research at the University of Tsukuba, Japan.
 It consists of two parts: a new VPN (Virtual Private Network) protocol and a VPN server capable of establishing VPN connections using multiple VPN protocols (a.k.a, multiprotocol VPN), including L2TP, SSTP VPN, and OpenVPN.

 The SoftEther VPN protocol is an alternative to OpenVPN and other VPN protocols.
 It is free, open source and runs on Windows, Linux, Mac, FreeBSD, and Solaris.
 Take a look below to see its main benefits.
+Also, you may read this article for more details.

 The SoftEther VPN server can communicate with various devices using not only the SoftEther protocol but also L2TP/IPSec or OpenVPN.
 Moreover, the Microsoft’s SSTP is accepted, even if the VPN server is installed on Linux.
 By the way, the SoftEther VPN server can be installed on Windows, Linux, FreeBSD, Solaris and Mac OS X. You may read more details regarding the SoftEther server architecture on the SoftEther official web page.
 Also, you may download SoftEther VPN applications.